-We are also pleased to note that the external auditors signed-off the 2022-23 AGAR without comment or qualification, also noting the appropriate publication of a Notice of Public Rights to examine the Council's financial records for the requisite 30 working days.
+We are also pleased to note publication of the legally required Notice of Public Rights to examine the Council's financial records for the requisite 30 working days.

+We are pleased to record that no issues arise warranting formal comment or recommendation in this area this year.
 We shall continue to monitor the Council's approach to governance at future visits, also continuing our review of minutes.